-- b) The Team with the highest Total Segment Score is placed first; the Team with the next highest Total Segment Score is placed second; and so on. - c) If two (2) or more Teams have the same result, the Total Element Score will break the tie in the Short Program.
-The Program Components Score will break the tie in the Free Skating.
-If these results are also equal, the Teams concerned will be considered as tied. - d) For any Segment where a Segment factor is applied, the factored Segment Scores are rounded to two (2) decimal places.
+- a) The Total Segment Score for each Team in each Segment of a competition (Short Program and Free Skating) is calculated by adding the Total Element Score and the Program Component Scores, subtracting any deductions for violations described in sub-paragraph 1. m). - b) The Team with the highest Total Segment Score is placed first; the Team with the next highest Total Segment Score is placed second; and so on. - c) If two or more Teams have the same result, the Total Element Score will break the tie in the Short Program.
+The Program Component Score will break the tie in the Free Skating.
+If these results are also equal, the Teams concerned will be considered as tied. - d) For any Segment where a Segment factor is applied, the factored Segment Scores are rounded to two decimal places.